HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 #### Description

-Blosc is a high performance compressor optimized for binary data (i.e. floating point numbers, integers and booleans).
+Blosc is a high-performance compressor optimized for binary data (e.g., floating-point numbers, integers and booleans).
 It has been designed to transmit data to the processor cache faster than the traditional, non-compressed, direct memory fetch approach via a memcpy() OS call.
-Blosc main goal is not just to reduce the size of large datasets on-disk or in-memory, but also to accelerate memory-bound computations.
+Blosc's main goal is not just to reduce the size of large datasets on disk or in memory but also to accelerate memory-bound computations.

 C-Blosc2 is the new major version of C-Blosc, and tries hard to be backward compatible with both the C-Blosc1 API and its in-memory format.